Conditional Rules

 |---|---|---|

-| When it runs | Continuously, whenever conditions are met | Once, when the form submits |
+| When it runs | Every save, or when conditions are met | Once, when the form submits |

 When to Use Conditional Rules

-Conditional rules are particularly valuable when:
+Conditional rules are most useful when:

 Automating Status Updates